Lesterpaintstheworld/terminal-velocity/initial_chapter_frameworks.md

 6. **Trust in Technology**: The evolving relationship between humans and automated systems.
 7. **Character Development**: Growth and evolution of key characters in response to AI changes.
 8. **Cultural Shifts**: Changes in societal norms and values due to AI integration.
+9. **Content Gaps Identified**: Need for deeper exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.

 ## Chapter Frameworks Overview
 This document outlines the key themes and character arcs for each chapter, ensuring balanced coverage across all perspectives.